ChungHsuanChen/ChungHsuanChen/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I work at Mediatek as software enginner.
+I work at Mediatek as a software enginner.
-My job is developing %G system software.
+ I’m currently working on 5G system software.

 All questions are welcome!